sanssushi/scala-exercises/README.md

-As demonstration of the usefulness and relative simplicity of effect composition, you find an implementation of [Semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)) composed of simpler effects.
-You find the cats-effect version of the simple effects written here referenced in the scaladoc, if available.
+As demonstration of the usefulness and relative simplicity of effect composition, you find an implementation of [Semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)) composed of simpler effects in `Effects.scala`.
+The equivalent cats-effect version of simple effects written there are referenced in the scaladoc, if available.

 The use of a generic effect type `F[_]` allows to focus on the abstract structure and remove the specifics of concrete effect types as much as possible.
+(And as a side effect the code will run on different effect systems.)

 The effect composition is shown in `Effects.scala`.
-Some common effects and utils are put in object `F`.
+Some common effects and utils are put into object `F`.
 A demo use case (controlled concurrent file access) can be found in `Main`.